5 Whys methodology is one of the most powerful root cause analysis methods in the Lean management toolbox.

 - Why?
 Control valves are not part of the maintenance program.

-The 5 Whys method is a quick and efficient approach to problem-solving.
+The 5 Whys framework is a quick and efficient approach to problem-solving.
 Its main objective is to identify the precise source of a specific problem by posing a series of “Why” inquiries.

-Using the 5 Whys’ technique, your team may focus on identifying any issue’s root causes.
+Using the 5 Whys analysis technique, your team may focus on identifying any issue’s root causes.
 Instead of blaming others, it encourages each team member to contribute suggestions for ongoing improvement.
 It offers your team the assurance that it can fix any issue and stop the activity from failing again.

 If you have questions you want to discuss, please comment or write to me.
 David Gousset.
 For more creativity and analysis tools, read: